Estimating WebRTC Video QoE Metrics Without Using Application Headers: Experiment Setup and Datasets

 To evaluate under diverse network conditions, we collect two kinds of data: (1). in-lab data under emulated network conditions, and (2). data from \ndevices households under real-world network conditions.

 \paragraph{In-lab Data} The data is collected by conducting calls between two machines in the lab under emulated network conditions.
 We emulate dynamic network conditions using the \texttt{tcp-info} stats dataset from the Measurement Lab's Network Diagnostic Test (NDT), a public dataset containing speed tests taken by real users across the world~\cite{mlab-data}.
 The test measures TCP throughput by flooding the link for ten seconds.
 We use the samples of instantaneous throughput and RTT, called \texttt{tcp-info} stats, collected multiple times during the test~\cite{tcp-info-mlab}.
 More specifically, we emulate the same sequence of RTT and packet loss values as observed in a single test, while the throughput values are sampled from a normal distribution with the same mean and variance as the test throughput.
 We did not use the throughput samples directly as they include throughput observed during the TCP slow-start period.
 Each throughput, delay, and loss value is emulated for a period of 1 second.
 We only use traces with average speeds below 10~Mbps to create challenging network conditions.
 We collect around $11$k~seconds, $15$k~seconds, and $13$k~seconds of \meet, \teams, and \webex data, respectively.
-Figure~\ref{fig:qoe-cdf} shows the distribution of the three QoE metrics for all three VCAs.
+Figure~\ref{fig:qoe-cdf} shows the distribution of the three QoE metrics for all three VCAs.{As expected, we find differences in ground truth QoE metrics across the VCAs despite the presence of similar network conditions.
+For instance, the median bitrate is 500~kbps for \webex, whereas it is 1700~kbps for \teams (see Figure~\ref{fig:qoe-cdf} in Appendix for other metrics).
+These differences can be attributed to design variations within the VCAs.
+Conducting evaluation across multiple VCAs can help us understand the generalizability of our methodology.}

 \paragraph{Real-world Data}.
 We note that the in-lab data is not a perfect emulation of the real-world networks; therefore, we complement our data with real-world VCA data.
 For this purpose, we deploy Raspberry Pi (RPi) devices in \ndevices households, directly connected to the home router.
-These households are recruited with the help from community organizations and are located in a major city, spanning different neighborhoods, ISPs, and speed tiers.
+These households are recruited with the help from community organizations and are located in a major city, spanning different neighborhoods, ISPs, and speed tiers~\cite{sharma2022benchmarks, macmillan2023comparative}.
 Although our sample size is limited, it serves as an additional independent data source, capturing real-world network conditions, which allows us to thoroughly test our methods.